xdslproject/xdsl/README.md

 ```

 The generated `tmp.ll` file contains LLVMIR, so it can be directly passed to a compiler like clang.
+Notice that a `main` function is required for clang to build.
+Refer to `tests/filecheck/arith_ops.test` for an example.

 ## Formatting